Pediatric Consultation–Liaison Service Rotation

 With supervision, fellows are involved in comprehensive assessments, biopsychosocial formulations, and delivery of treatment to patients with co-morbid medical and psychiatric diagnoses and their families.
 Your average inpatient consultation caseload will be about five new consults a week, plus appropriate follow-up of cases in the hospital or clinics.

 You will be expected to see inpatients immediately or within 24 hours depending on the needs of the family or consulting services.
 You will then recommend interventions to support the patient, their family, and/or the clinical team.
 You may also facilitate the transfer of patients to the inpatient psychiatric unit or day treatment service.

 Range of Treatment

 During the Consultation-Liaison rotation, you will learn the basic principles of psychiatric consultation, working with complex pediatric systems and providing a full range of interventions, including pharmacotherapy, supportive psychotherapy, family therapy, crisis intervention, and participation in multidisciplinary case conferences with other medical specialists.

 Multidisciplinary daily rounds will provide you with the unique training opportunity to present cases that are unique or difficult with constructive feedback, as well as lead the rounds presentations.

-You will receive a minimum of one hour of supervision per week with one of the following Child Psychiatry Board-Certified Consult-Liaison Service supervising faculty: Dr. Kathlene Trello-Rishel, Dr. Heidi Bruty, Dr. Jane Miles, or Dr. Urszula Kelley.
+You will receive a minimum of one hour of supervision per week with one of the following board certified Consult-Liaison Service supervising faculty: Kathlene Trello-Rishel, M.D., Jane Miles, M.D., or Urszula Kelley, M.D.
 Other staff members include psychiatric nurse practitioners, psychologists, psychiatric social workers, family therapists, and play therapists.